 “Encourage innovation.
 Change is our lifeblood, stagnation our death knell.”

 With the pace of change we’re now witnessing in modern marketing, the demands are quickly exceeding human cognitive capacity.
 Let’s face it – marketing is fast becoming a detailed, technical, cerebral space in which to work.
 We now rely on a vast array of technologies to help us deal with our everyday demands.
-Whether it’s for media buying, analytics, dynamic content, retargeting… you name it, we’re using it.
+Whether it’s for media buying, data analytics, dynamic content, programmatic ads, social ads, retargeting… you name it, we’re using it.

 So far, the technology transformation has been profound, and in a lot of ways, disruptive.
 With this latest change (labelled as the 4th industrial revolution by some), as it pertains to marketers, there’s really nothing to fear.
 As Brent Smart, Chief Marketing Officer at IAG said earlier this year at ad:tech, “Yes, the robots are coming for all our jobs, but they’re not going to get the marketing jobs because great marketing takes intuition, guts and heart.
 And last time I checked, robots don’t got that.”